What is Diaper Rash?

 • As the baby begins to eat solid foods, the content of stool changes, however increasing the likelihood of diaper rash.

-• The disposable diaper or a detergent or fabric softener used to launder cloth diapers can irritate baby’s sensitive skin.
+• The disposable diaper or a detergent or fabric softener used to launder cloth diapers can irritate a baby’s sensitive skin.

 • Fungal infection.